An Essential Guide to WordPress Accessibility (Part 2)

 To ensure long-term accessibility, you need to stay consistent, keep following the principles of accessibility, and regularly test your website.

 Editor’s note: This article was the second part of our WordPress Accessibility series.
-It covered how to create an accessible WordPress site, including the WordPress core, themes, plugins, the Gutenberg editor, and accessible content.
-Check out the first part, too, which discusses website accessibility in general that applies to both WordPress and non-WordPress websites.
+It covered how to create an accessible WordPress website, including the WordPress core, themes, plugins, the Gutenberg editor, and accessible content.
+Also check out the first part, which discusses website accessibility in general, and the third part, which looks into the four dos and four don’ts of choosing an accessible WordPress theme.

 Anna Monus